testfairy/docs/docs/610_Security/200_End_to_End_Data_Encryption.md

 Since the data is encrypted using RSA, viewing a session requires the private key.
 Simply visiting a recorded session will prompt a dialog for entry of the RSA Private Key.
 Just paste the private key text and click "OK".
 Your private keys are never sent to the server and are only kept within the browser session.

-**Important note:** it's cruical that you keep the private key safe.
+**Important note:** it's crucial that you keep the private key safe.
 If lost, these sessions cannot be recovered and the recorded data will become useless.

 <a name="technical-details"></a>
 #### Technical details (How does it work?)